The Vision & Ways to Help

 The first part of the Institute to be created must perforce be the microscope room, but it has to be quickly followed by the herb processing area and apothecary.
 These, in turn, must link to a juice bar and kitchen that is capable of providing organic meals throughout the day.

 In practical terms, what this means is that “others” can offer the accommodations and food services as part of an existing operation or a new development.
 They can do this in any way that suits them.
 One can start with a small boutique hotel, a dude ranch, or an eco village.
-There can be one restaurant or several, but they provide organic or biodynamic, GMO-free, and nutritious meals and be capable of providing what is needed for those undergoing detoxification, immune enhancing, or special treatments for health conditions.
+There can be one restaurant or severa so long as what is served is organic or biodynamic, GMO-free, and nutritious.
+Ideally, the food service providers should also be able to offer what is needed for those undergoing detoxification, immune enhancing, or special treatments for health conditions.

 Examination and treatment rooms can be provided by the same organizations that offer the accommodations and meals or they can be under a separate umbrella that is entirely clinical in scope.
 However, since the purpose of the Institute is not to operate a either a hotel or clinic, the forward motion of the Institute will focus on investigations of health conditions and herbs using a combination of health studies, ethnobotanical lore and publications, darkfield microscopy, and psychospiritual approaches to understanding the nature of human suffering.